eyandocumet/eyandocumet.github.io/pyrobot.md

 layout: default
 ---

-# Pyrobot Fire Suppression
+# PyroBot Fire Suppression

-Pyrobot is an autonomous fire suppression system engineered for operation in hazardous or remote environments.
+PyroBot is an autonomous fire suppression system engineered for operation in hazardous or remote environments.
 It consists of a 2.5-DoF robotic turret, capable of detecting flames and autonomous delivery of fire retardant (water in our case).

 **As mechanical lead, I owned all electromechanical systems on the robot, and worked closely with the electronics lead to create the low-level computer vision required for the autonomous operation.**